Gabe Kapler: 2022

 In the aftermath of the Robb Elementary School Shooting and other mass shootings in the US, on May 27, 2022, Kapler announced he was not happy with the direction of the country.
 In protest, he said that he will not come out of the dugout for the national anthem until he deems the country to be back on a better track.

 In 2022, Kapler used more pinch hitters per game, 1.63, than any other major league manager for the third season in a row.

+2023

+The Giants were eliminated with six games to play in the 2023 season, making it the third time in Kapler's tenure that they did not reach the postseason.
+This happened on the heels of a slide that saw them go 2–8 on a home stand and win just three times in their last 17 road games.
+Responding to pitcher Logan Webb's demand for making "big changes," Kapler stated, "We all have responsibility to raise the bar to the highest possible expectations, to not accept losing and expect to win every night and to go quickly back to make adjustments and we haven't met that standard."
+The Giants fired Kapler three days later, with Kai Correa taking over as the interim manager for the remainder of the season.